ronaldarifin/CS61A-Teaching/Generators_and_Iterators/README.md

 4. A generator is an iterator, but more advanced because you can do a whole bunch of things in the generator function.
 5. Yes, we can call `next` on a generator because a generator is an iterator, so it has properties of iterators and iterables.

-## WWPD (What Would Python Do) Check

 ### List Operations

 Here we want to check and test the differences between slicing, concatenating, or references to the list object.

-A major thing in this example is, does concatenating a list that has a reference to another list make a copy?
+- Does concatenating a list that has a reference to another list make a copy?

-**Note**: No, it still has the reference to it, so modifying the referenced list will modify this recently concatenated list.
+1. No, it still has the reference to it, so modifying the referenced list will modify this recently concatenated list.

+## WWPD (What Would Python Do) Check

 ### WWPD Links: